Cumulocity-IoT/c8y-docs/content/service-terms/compatibility-policy.md

 Changes to data types for a given property — such as switching from a number to a text string, or from a text string to an array of strings — can invalidate property definitions, rules, offloading configurations, and other settings that depend on the original data type.
 Although certain areas of {{< product-c8y-iot >}} may still function with these changes, maintaining multiple data types for the same property within a single tenant is currently unsupported and can lead to unforeseen issues.

+While {{< product-c8y-iot >}} does not strictly enforce adherence to these guidelines, following them is strongly recommended to ensure the proper processing of your data.

 #### SDK and client library compatibility {#sdk-and-client-library-compatibility}